 Before the pandemic hit, remote team members were already using Ava to teleport in and collaborate with colleagues in the office.
 A mother out on maternity leave participated in a town hall meeting, asking questions as a part of the 300-employee audience, while holding her baby.
 A leader perpetually on the road participated in a pin-up to critique options alongside the rest of the team, despite being in another country.
 And a manager was able to, instead of “just checking in,” actually be with her team, while safely nursing a cold at home.

-Holly, Rob, and Colleen describe the value of integrating telepresence into daily work, the evolving definition of what “remote worker” means, and how design of workspaces will adapt to this change:
+Our designers and Ava Robotics executives engage in a discussion of telepresence robotics and the future of workplace, moderated by Sasaki’s Chief Technology Officer.
+Watch Holly St. Clair, Rob Kutner, and Colleen Barrett delve into the value of integrating telepresence into daily work, the evolving definition of what “remote worker” means, and how design of workspaces will adapt to this change:

 For a business like ours, one that depends on close collaboration — sketching, mapping, co-designing — to generate creative outputs, being in the room when key decisions are made, being able to chat with a senior leader on the way to the espresso machine, following up with a coworker when you bump into them in the hall, are all critical touchpoints where our remote colleagues want to have a voice.
 Ava empowers remote workers to do just that.